 15. Arm Lighthouse Tattoo

-Lighthouse tattoos on the arm can be simple and small, or more detailed and elaborate.
-If you are looking to get a tattoo of a lighthouse, look at how your other arm tattoos relate to this design.
-For example, if you have a lot of tribal tattoo work, consider getting a tribal style lighthouse tattoo.
+Lighthouse tattoos on the arm can be simple and small or more detailed and elaborate.
+If you are looking to get a tattoo of a lighthouse, consider how your other arm tattoos relate to this design.
+For example, if you have a lot of tribal tattoo work, consider getting a tribal-style lighthouse tattoo.
 If you have symbols that represent something meaningful to you, think about incorporating them into the design as well.